natalieelle/natalieelle.github.io/README.md

 # natalieelle.github.io
-Portfolio publishes quotes about my work history in different colors
+Portfolio publishes quotes for portfolio reviewer with a link to my linkedin and some axios quotes from a chosen pokemon and a quote.